 The current dashed lines in Figure 6-28b-d are difficult to identify, and thus, a new type of dashed line is used in Figure 6-28a-d.

 #35: Based on offline discussions, we’ve agreed that the termination of a measurement setup can benefit from receiving the Ack.
-There exist specific cases where the termination frame can be sent without an Ack, that is when AP wants to terminate the measurement setup in the non-TB case.
+There exist a specific case where the termination frame may be sent without an Ack, that is when AP wants to terminate the measurement setup with a U-STA in the non-TB case.
 The proposed modifications are

-Use dashed line for Ack in the non-TB case where AP sends the termination frame.Insert a text to subclause 9.6.7.52 Sensing Measurement Setup Termination frame format.
+Use dashed line for Ack in the non-TB case where AP sends the termination frame to indicate “optional”.

+There are comments saying that making Ack optional may confuse people to think that the receiver can choose whether or not to send the Ack.
+I agree with the commenter that whether or not to send the Ack is determined by the transmitter in the sent frame (e.g., as indicated by Ack Policy Indicator in MAC header), not by the receiver.

+The arc is used to indicate the cause-and-effect relationship of frames, which is also added to the Draft for explaination.
+So, I would like to use arc to clarify this confusion in order to indicate that the Ack is a result of the termination frame.

+The MLME-SENSMSMTTERMINATION.confirm primitive is also issued when Ack is not required.
+So, solid line is used.

+Insert a text to subclause 9.6.7.52 Sensing Measurement Setup Termination frame format.

 CID 388, 733